 - Supported Citrix Provisioning PXE NIC: ESX 4.x E1000, ESX 5.0 and newer VMXNET3 - Template VM and the master VM: Both must have the same guest operating system, configuration, and virtual machine version.
-Mismatches cause the process to stop unexpectedly. - Citrix Provisioning and ESX VM version: - vCenter 5.5 defaults to virtual machine version 8, which is for ESX 5.0. - The virtual machine version must be changed before OS installation. - The template and the master VM must have the same virtual machine version. - Windows 7 and Windows 2008 R2 with VMXNET NICs: Windows 7 and Windows 2008 R2 without service packs: Install the Microsoft iSCSI hotfix http://support.microsoft.com/kb/2344941 and restart the VM before installing Citrix Provisioning target device software. - Windows 7 and Windows 2008 R2 with Service Pack 1: Install Microsoft iSCSI hotfix http: //support.microsoft.com/kb/2550978 and restart the VM before installing Citrix Provisioning target device software. - ESX: - For ESX 5.0 only, the Interrupt Safe Mode must be enabled on the Citrix Provisioning bootstrap.
+Mismatches cause the process to stop unexpectedly. - Citrix Provisioning and ESX VM version: - vCenter 5.5 defaults to virtual machine version 8, which is for ESX 5.0. - The virtual machine version must be changed before OS installation. - The template and the master VM must have the same virtual machine version. - ESX: - For ESX 5.0 only, the Interrupt Safe Mode must be enabled on the Citrix Provisioning bootstrap.
 Otherwise, the VM displays a partial MAC address during reboot - With ESX 5.5, a VM created using the Web client defaults to virtual hardware version 10, ESX 5.5.
 A VM created using the vSphere client defaults to version 8, ESX 5.0. - When creating a ESXi 5.5 template using the vSphere web client, you can only create hardware version 10 templates.
 Be sure to modify the template CD/DVD drive virtual mode from SATA to IDE.
 Remove the SATA controller if you are planning to use the VMXNet3 driver.
 Removing the controller ensures that the template is compatible with the Citrix Virtual Apps and Desktops Setup Wizard.
 The wizard requires target drives that are attached using the SCSI driver. - When using multiple NICs in ESX VM, the order of the NICs in the VM's properties, BIOS, and OS differ.
 Consider this configuration when making your choices for the streaming NIC.
 This is the first NIC in the VM's properties.
-You can choose the PXE NIC in the BIOS.

-• Host record: Regardless of the ESX version, the host's address for the Citrix Virtual Apps and Desktops host is the vCenter system.
+You can choose the PXE NIC in the BIOS. - Host record: Regardless of the ESX version, the host's address for the Citrix Virtual Apps and Desktops host is the vCenter system.
 Do not enter the address used by the web client.